 The §179 deduction has two limitations: the property placed in service and the taxable income limitation.
-The property placed in service limitation phases out the maximum deduction amount dollar for dollar for property placed in service over the \$2,000,000 limit (for 2013).
+The property placed in service limitation phases out the maximum deduction amount dollar for dollar for property placed in service over the \$2,000,000 limit (limit in 2013, which we assume will be extended to 2014).
 After being limited by the property placed in service limitation, the §179 deduction is further limited to the taxpayer's taxable income after regular MACRS depreciation but before deducting any §179 expense.
 The two limitations are similar in that they both limit the §179 deduction.
 However, the first limitation was designed to limit the amount of property that can be expensed as a means of defining small businesses while the second limitation prevents the expense from creating a loss for the taxable year.